Lights at the Bottom of the River

 When We Became Trees

-We hadn’t planned to stop running or abandon our addiction to overconsumption and the overexploitation of our planet’s resources.
+We hadn’t planned to stop running or abandon our addiction to over-consumption and the over-exploitation of our planet’s resources.
 We thought we had just found a more efficient way to be human.
 We didn’t have any more space for agriculture, or the time to eat and keep on feeding an ever-growing population.
 Our industries needed more space to expand, and we needed a more-efficient-kind of human.
 A human being that wouldn’t have to depend on meals and other species to survive.
 A human being that could keep on working as long as the sun was up, harvesting nutrients directly from the soil.